juker1/Client-1.8.9-OptiFine/README.md

 Right click Client, Build Path > Add External Archives, Select vecmath from the lib folder

 that would fix 2 errors, and the other 2 errors are about the location to your 1.8.9 minecraft version

+# I WILL NOT HELP ANYBODY, YOU JUST NEED TO LEARN HOW TO USE YOUR IDE!!!